Hoverbear/hoverbear.org/content/consulting/index.md

 ### Open source maintainership

-> This service is not available due to a standing employment agreement with [Maya Data](https://mayadata.io/).

 Ongoing development and maintenance of a growing open source project is no easy task.
 The main service I provide is long term, ongoing maintenance services.
 I can help your open source project reach your goals.

 As part of this arrangement, I will happily accept deep, hard technical work, examples include: implementing complex topics like Raft's Joint Consensus, adding a WASM plugin architecture to your project, and doing broad scale data model refactors.